MinetestForFun/minercantile/readme.md

-PLEASE NOTE: THIS MOD (including this readme file) IS UNDER A HARD WORK AND NOT READY TO USE INGAME FOR NOW !
+PLEASE NOTE: THIS MOD (including this readme file) IS UNDER A HARD WORK AND NOT READY TO USE INGAME FOR NOW!

+## Usage

 This mod aims to make a big centralised store, under following conditions:
 - To have money, the player has to change the coins he finds naturally ingame at the bancomatic, and then it's stored into player's wallet.
 10000 copper coin = 100 silver coins = 1 golden coin = 10000 coins in the wallet